 From the start of the program, Organizing Fellows (OFs) will be a critical part of a coordinated grassroots effort.
 The fellowship will begin with an intensive week-long training on organizing and grassroots campaign practices, the local political landscape, and the history of public education.

-Over the 9 weeks that follow, OFs will build capacity in the Denver community to advocate for K-12 education reform.
+Over the 9 weeks that follow, OFs will build capacity in the community to advocate for K-12 education reform.
 Throughout the summer, Fellows will participate in ongoing organizing, leadership, and skill development led by experienced organizers.

 Some daily responsibilities and duties include:

-Canvassing (door-knocking) in neighborhoods and the surrounding areas
+- Canvassing (door-knocking) in neighborhoods throughout community

-Planning and hosting well-organized house/neighborhood meetings
+- Planning and hosting well-organized house/neighborhood meetings

-And much more!
+- And much more!